binpash/hs/README.md

-## hs README
+## hS — Out-of-order shell-script execution

 ### Overview

 `hs` is a system for executing shell scripts out of order.
-It achieves this by tracing the script's execution, and if an error arises due to speculative execution, the script re-executes the necessary parts to ensure correct outcomes.
+It achieves this by tracing a script's speculative execution; if an error occurs, for example due to dependencies between components executed out of order, `hs` re-executes only the necessary parts to ensure correct outcomes.
 The project aims to boost the parallel execution of shell scripts, reducing their runtime and enhancing efficiency.

 ### Security Warning

-Being an experimental project, we are currently using sudo to change permission of `/sys/fs/cgroup/cgroup.procs` to 666 (which by default is usually 644).
+Being an experimental project, `hs` currently uses sudo to change permission of `/sys/fs/cgroup/cgroup.procs` to 666 (which by default is usually 644).

 ### Structure